aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 * Katz’s suggestions vs. Pickett’s choices
     * Other rules

+Katz made a recommendation about what scales should be on the “Rear” of the Aerial Photography rule.

+> The reverse side of the rule will be a newly arranged standard 10 inch rule, having the normal, folded and inverted scales (C, D, CF, DF, DIF, DI), the square and cube scales (A & K), the sine and tangent scales (S & T), and the log scale (L). (reference, Katz, p350)

+Pickett’s selection of scales for the “Rear” of the Model 520/700 is close to Katz’s recommendation:
+L, A, DF | CF, CIF, T, S, C | D, DI, K

 ## Precision & Accuracy

 I wondered about whether the calculations done with the rule would be accurate enough to provide useful intelligence for the photo interpreter.